doudouhhh/zhliu_home/README.md

 # zhliu_home

-Zhonghang is a Ph.D. candidate in Singapore Management University, advisored by prof. Daniel Lin
+Zhonghang is a Ph.D. candidate in Singapore Management University, working with prof. Daniel Lin